 Positive and Negative Effects of Social Media on Society

 Social media has become a huge part of our culture and our society.
 It’s something that we deal with all of the time.
-What are the effects that it has on our society and mental health?
+What are the positive and negative effects of social media on our society and mental health?
 Well, there are some upsides and there are some downsides.

-Posting on social media about birthdays, celebrations or accomplishments in life allow us to share those occasions with our family and friends, no matter where they are, and that is a powerful tool.
-However, social media, which can be really beneficial, can also be harmful.
+Posting on social media about birthdays, celebrations, or accomplishments in life allows us to share those occasions with our family and friends, no matter where they are, and that is a powerful tool.
+However, social media, which can be really beneficial, can also be harmful, highlighting the positive and negative effects of social media.
 Let’s discuss the pros and cons of social media for society in detail.

 Negative Effects of Social Media